Hair Transplant Scars: How Long Do They Last and Can You Remove Them?

 But success depends on the thickness of both the scar and hair.
 Certain medications can make scar tissue thinner, which may improve the outcome.

 However, healthy skin responds better to grafts than scarred skin, so this method still won’t guarantee satisfactory results.
 Your surgeon will help you determine if this is a viable option for you.

-You may try multiple techniques to conceal your scars after a hair transplant:
+Hair transplant scar healing time varies, but you can try multiple techniques to conceal your scars after your procedure: